Zuehlke/software-engineering-corner/drafts/fpga-digital-twins.md

 ### Reusing the python testbench with cocoTb

-Once we validated, that the virtual twin does, what we want, we can craft our VHDL code.
+Once we validated, that the virtual twin does what we want, we can craft our VHDL code.
 The benefit is, we exactly know what we need to do and how input, intermediate results and output shall look like.
 As mentioned above, to test the finished VHDL implementation, we can reuse our digital twin testbench. cocotb has a few examples in their github repository under https://github.com/cocotb/cocotb/tree/master/examples.